Ragekill3377/Titanox/Readme.md

 -> The new one is recommended, it supports ``unhooking`` as well.

--> The new one has increases stability AND supports a jailed environment.
+-> The new one is stable AND supports a jailed environment.

 **Just use new breakpoint hook.**